 Milwaukee brunch guide

-That's where weekend brunches come in.
-Forget that alarm clock, catch some zzzzz's and savor a hearty breakfast at these Milwaukee-area restaurants when you wake up.
-If we've forgotten your favorite brunch spot, please add it to the list with the talkback feature!
+So forget that alarm clock, catch some zzzzz's and then toast the weekend with a mimosa or Bloody Mary – and maybe some food to soak it up (maybe) -- at one of these Milwaukee-area restaurants.
+And if we've forgotten your favorite brunch spot, please add it to the list with the talkback feature!

 Bartolotta's Lake Park Bistro